immmbusy/ITMS-448-Development-of-Custom-Open-Source-Intelligent-Application/README.md

 # 🧠 Open-Source Intelligent Application with GUI

+# 📂 Doc folder
+“Please take a look at the demo video showcasing the output of my application (MP4 Video Demonstration Test).”

 ## 📌 Project Overview

 Collaboratively design, develop, and implement a custom open-source intelligent application in a high-level programming language such as Python.
 The application should feature a fully functional graphical user interface (GUI) and have the capability to retrieve and process data from at least four distinct data sources or APIs.
 You will be responsible for creating a comprehensive project plan, risk management plan, earned value sheet, and project management plan.
 Additionally, you will perform data analysis on the captured data and present your findings.